dylkot/cNMF/README.md

 You can read more about the method in the publication [here](https://elifesciences.org/articles/43803).
 In addition, the analyses in that paper are available for exploration and re-execution on [Code Ocean](https://codeocean.com/2018/11/20/identifying-gene-expression-programs-of-cell-type-identity-and-cellular-activity-with-single-cell-rna-seq/code).
 You can read more about how to run the cNMF pipeline in this README and can test it out with example data in the included [tutorial on simulated data](Tutorials/analyze_simulated_example_data.ipynb) and [PBMC tutorial dataset](Tutorials/analyze_pbmc_example_data.ipynb).

 # Updates from version 1.1
+ - Updated import of NMF for compatibility with scikit-learn versions >22
  - Colorbar for heatmaps included with consensus matrix plot

 # Updates from version 1.0